hyperledger-labs/orion-server/docs/getting-started/transactions/curl/usertx.md

 ```

 ### 3.2) Check the non-existence of the user `alice`
-If we query the user, the response would not contain any details associated with the user.
+If we query the user, the response does not contain any details associated with the user.
 ```shell
 curl \
      -H "Content-Type: application/json" \